cambiotraining/bacterial-genomics/materials/07-bacqc.md

 Of course, this is the **minimum** metadata we need for a useful analysis.
 The more information you collect about each sample, the more questions you can ask from your data -- so always remember to record as much information as possible for each sample.

 :::{.callout-warning}

-**Dates in Spreadsheet Programs**
+#### Dates in Spreadsheet Programs

 Note that programs such as _Excel_ often convert date columns to their own format, and this can cause problems when analysing data later on.
-For example, GISAID wants dates in the format YYYY-MM-DD, but by default _Excel_ displays dates as DD/MM/YYYY.
+The ISO standard for dates is YYYY-MM-DD and this is how we recommend you store your dates.
+However, by default _Excel_ displays dates as DD/MM/YYYY.
 You can change how _Excel_ displays dates by highlighting the date column, right-clicking and selecting <kbd>Format cells</kbd>, then select "Date" and pick the format that matches YYYY-MM-DD.
 However, every time you open the CSV file, _Excel_ annoyingly converts it back to its default format!

-To make sure no date information is lost due to _Excel_'s behaviour, it's a good idea to store information about year, month and day in separate columns (stored just as regular numbers).
+To make sure no date information is lost due to _Excel_'s behaviour, it's a good idea to **store information about year, month and day in separate columns** (stored just as regular numbers).

 :::